Help Desk Software For Schools: Why You Need it And How to Choose One

 4. Available resources and budget

 Lastly, the much-dreaded money.
-IT departments of most schools operate on a shoestring budget.
+IT departments of most schools operate on a shoestring IT budget.
 They have just enough to repair devices and do some Software Asset Management and other maintenance activities.

 Cutting-edge tech is hardly a priority for educational institutions, meaning they can rarely perform major updates or completely overhaul their systems.
 This further complicates the lack of IT solutions made for schools.